 The presence of QR Codes is now well established, something we are completely used to.

-We meet them sitting at the bar table before ordering, as a means of obtaining "additional information"; we exploit them automatically, without even realizing it.
-One should therefore expect a jump forward, a new introduction that can change things.
+We meet them sitting at the bar table before ordering, as a means of obtaining “additional information”; we exploit them automatically, without even realizing it.
+It was therefore necessary to expect a jump forward, a new introduction that can change things.

 The novelty comes from South Korea, where a group of biomedical engineers has invented a spectacular edible QR Code.

-The team of experts is divided in half between personalities operating in the Purdue University and in the National Institute of Agricultural Sciences, known for their versatility and knowledge of biomedical.
-The aim of the project is to build a tool capable of verifying the authenticity of high quality spirits, even recognizing certain pharmaceutical products.
+The team of experts is divided in half between personalities operating in the Purdue University and in the National Institute of Agricultural Sciences, known for their versatility and biomedical knowledge.
+The aim of the project is to build a tool capable of verifying the authenticity of high-quality alcohol, even recognizing certain pharmaceutical products.

 Let's find out more.